thunderbird/developer-docs/add-ons/updating/tb78/README.md

 Components and contract IDs can get registered by calling [`Components.manager.registerFactory()`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIComponentRegistrar#registerFactory()) from an experiment.
 Remember to also call [`Components.manager.unregisterFactory()`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIComponentRegistrar#unregisterFactory()) when the experiment shuts down.

-To get a factory implementation, copy the component's existing implementation into an experiment's parent script and use its NSGetFactory method to build a factory to register:
+To get a factory implementation, copy the component's existing implementation into an experiment's implementation script and use its NSGetFactory method to build a factory to register:

 ```javascript
 // original chrome.manifest: